-Xtreme Fitness Trainers on the importance of health and wellness
+Xtreme Fitness trainers on the importance of health and wellness

 Some of our adult clients … are business owners, CEOs, and this is probably the point of their day where it’s like a [release].
 Fitness and exercise are [therapeutic].
 As far as relieving stress, … it’s probably one of the best things you can have.

 Check out Part 2: Important Workout Tips in the Birmingham Times on Thursday, Jan.
-10, 2019.
+10, 2019 and also online.

 Xtreme Fitness and Performance can be reached at 1509 3rd Ave S, Birmingham, AL 35233, (205) 687-0090.